 The Best Brown Butter Oatmeal Cookies

-The result?
-Thick, chewy oatmeal cookies with lightly crisp edges, soft centers, and an irresistible caramel-like flavor that keeps you reaching for another.
+The result is thick, chewy oatmeal cookies with lightly crisp edges, soft centers, and an irresistible caramel-like flavor.
+Browse more cookie recipes from Sugar Face Bakes.

 Why You’ll Love These Brown Butter Oatmeal Cookies